Aaron Wan-Bissaka

-Aaron Wan-Bissaka (born 26 November 1997) is a professional footballer who plays as a right-back for club West Ham United.
-Born in England, he represents the DR Congo national team.
+Aaron Wan-Bissaka (born 26 November 1997) is a professional footballer who plays as a right-back for club Aston Villa, on loan from club West Ham United.
+Born in England, he plays for the DR Congo national team.

 An academy graduate of hometown club Crystal Palace, Wan-Bissaka made his senior debut in 2018, and quickly rose to prominence, being named the club's Player of the Year in his only full season.
-In 2019, he moved to Manchester United for £50 million, winning an EFL Cup and FA Cup with the club before departing for West Ham in 2024.
+In 2019, he moved to Manchester United for £50 million, winning an EFL Cup and FA Cup with the club before joining West Ham in 2024.

 Early life

 Wan-Bissaka was born in Croydon, Greater London and grew up in New Addington, Croydon, where he attended Good Shepherd Catholic Primary School.

 Club career

 Crystal Palace

 Wan-Bissaka was a member of the Crystal Palace academy from the age of 11, where he started out as a winger.
 He signed a professional contract with the club in December 2016.

 On the 2017 pre-season tour, Wan-Bissaka began to feature with the Palace first team under new manager Frank de Boer, playing in a number of friendlies.
 The Dutchman played a formation with wing-backs, and this new role emphasised Wan-Bissaka's defensive capabilities, eventually leading to him moving from a winger to a full-back.
 However, he saw chances limited in the first half of the season as De Boer showed a preference to play Timothy Fosu-Mensah or Martin Kelly at right-back, then new manager Roy Hodgson favoured Joel Ward.
 He was an unused substitute a few times under the new manager, while also starring for the Eagles U23 side.

 On 25 February 2018, Wan-Bissaka made his first-team debut for Crystal Palace, in the midst of an injury crisis, in a Premier League match against Tottenham Hotspur at Selhurst Park which resulted in a 1–0 defeat.
 He played all but two minutes of the four Palace matches in March, and won the club's Player of the Month award with 65% of the supporters' votes.

 On 20 August 2018, Wan-Bissaka was sent off in a 2–0 loss to Liverpool for denying Mohamed Salah a clear goalscoring opportunity.
 He was named the club's Player of the Month for August, September, October and March.
 On 7 April 2019, he extended his contract with the club until 2022.
 Later that month, he was named Crystal Palace Player of the Year for his displays throughout the season.